Scarabaeus1031/NEXAH/README.md

 > Navigation behavior can emerge directly from system structure
 > without requiring externally defined rewards.

-This suggests that:

-- learning can be **structure-driven instead of reward-driven**
-- policies can arise from **geometry and dynamics alone**
-- stability landscapes can act as **implicit learning signals**

----

-#### Conceptual Role

-The multi-agent layer extends NEXAH from:

-→ analysis and control

-to:

-→ **emergent navigation and policy formation in structured fields**

 ---

 ### 🌐 Field Structure (V69)